Rookie Cops

-Rookie Cops (Korean: 너와 나의 경찰수업) is a 2022 South Korean web series written by Lee Ha-na, directed by Kim Byung-soo and starring Kang Daniel, Chae Soo-bin, Lee Shin-young, and Park Yoo-na.
-The series revolves around police academy students enrolled at the elite Korean National Police University.
-It released two episodes every Wednesday at 17:00 (KST) on Star via Disney+ in select regions as the OTT's first Korean Star Originals drama from January 26, 2022, to March 16, 2022.
+Rookie Cops (Korean: 너와 나의 경찰수업) is a South Korean television series that aired between from January 26 and March 16, 2022, and consisted of 16 episodes.
+The series was written by Lee Ha-na, directed by Kim Byung-soo and starring Kang Daniel, Chae Soo-bin, Lee Shin-young, and Park Yoo-na.
+Rookie Cops revolves around police academy students enrolled at the elite Korean National Police University.
+It released two episodes every Wednesday at 17:00 (KST) on Disney+ via Star in select regions as the OTT's first Korean Star Originals drama.

 Synopsis

 Rookie Cops follows the stories of freshmen recruits at the elite Korean National Police University (KNPU), which is said to be one of the most conservative and exclusive campuses in Korea.
 Wi Seung-hyun (Kang Daniel) is an honors freshman who wants to take after his father.
 Everything is going according to plan until he encounters Go Eun-kang (Chae Soo-bin).
 The youth investigation drama depicts the students' dreams, love, challenges, and ambitions.